 A strong distrust of a powerful and centralized national government.

-Creating a centralized goverment with enough checks and balances to avoid tyranny.
+Creating a centralized government with enough checks and balances to avoid tyranny.

-Several states wanting to secede and form there own governemnt.
+Several states wanted to secede and form their own government.

 People as the rightful source of the power of the government.